nuagetsu/VecRepV3/src/data_processing/README.md

 1. Uses the input image set to generate an image product matrix (TAKE NOTE: This is NOT the matrix G used in visualization, as this is the training set.
 The data from the test set should be the one used in visualization)
 2. Applies the embedding method based on embeddingType to find the nearest correlation matrix (matrix G') and the embedding matrix (matrix A)

-SampleEstimators have a function get_embedding_estimate() which takes in an input image (of the same dimensions as images in the training set) and uses the sample images to calculate an image embedding
+SampleEstimators have a function get_embedding_estimate() which takes in an input image (of the same dimensions as images in the training set) and uses the sample images to calculate an image embedding for the input image

+## SampleTester
+After the initialization function is called, it carries out the following
+1. Uses the test image set to generate the image product matrix (matrix G)
+2. Uses the input sampleEstimator to generate vector embeddings for each of the test images.
+This generates the embedding matrix (matrix A)
+3. Matrix G' is obtained by A.T A

 ## ImageProducts
 There are many different types of Image products such as the normalised cross correlation [(NCC)](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ell2.12516#ell212516-bib-0003), the mutual information [(MI)](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ell2.12516#ell212516-bib-0004) and the structural similarity [(SSIM)](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/ell2.12516#ell212516-bib-0005) that we can employ to quantify similarities between different images.
 So far only NCC has been implemented under [ImageProducts.py](ImageProducts.py).